 • if no other work is possible for your employee within your company

-Your employee is entitled to a transition payment from the first working day of the employment contract.
-The time period before the district court procedures is deducted from the notice period.
+In the event of dismissal, your employee is entitled to a transition payment from the first working day of the employment contract.
+This is a statutory redundancy payment.
+Does the dismissal happen via the subdistrict court?
+Then the time period before the district court procedures is deducted from the notice period.
+You do not have to pay a transition fee if your employee agrees with the dismissal (mutual consent).

 If there is no other option than dismissal, try to work it out together.
 This is called dismissal by mutual consent.
 In a settlement agreement, you record the agreements you make about the dismissal.
 For example: